MarkoSokser/Inform7-Jigsaw-game/story.md

 You watch in horror as the jaw breaker begins to expand.

 Marcus's jaw is forced open wider... wider...";
-		play the sound of JawBreaker;
 		say "

 ";
 		display the Figure of BearTrapImage;
-		play the sound of Screaming;
+		play the sound of JawBreaker;
 		say "

 CRACK!